IDIOM CONNECTION

 have legs

-- (an idea or plan or topic) is likely to succeed or to continue
+- likely to succeed or to continue (an idea or story)

 The news story has legs.
 People will be talking about it for a long time.